Downloads and installs pre-compiled binaries for the OSRM backend from the

 PATHenvironment variable for the current session or project.

-macOS users should note that upstream OSRM v6.x binaries are built for macOS 15.0 (Sequoia, Darwin 24.0.0) or newer.
+macOS users should note that upstream OSRM v6.x (and newer) binaries are

-selects the most recent v5 build instead while warning about the requirement.
-Warnings include both the
+version = "latest", selects the most recent v5 build instead while warning

-marketing version and Darwin kernel so you'll see messages like macOS 13 Ventura [Darwin 22.6.0].
+kernel so you'll see messages like macOS 13 Ventura [Darwin 22.6.0].

-oneTBB
+from oneTBB

 v2022.3.0 and the BZip2 runtime from